sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 </li>
 <li>

-only difference between centrality conditions and KKT conditions in ~ is <i>complementary $1/t$-slackness</i>
+	only difference between centrality conditions and KKT conditions in <a href="#definition:KKT optimality conditions"></a>
+is <i>complementary $1/t$-slackness</i>
 	<ul>
 	<li>
 		note that I've just made up term &ldquo;complementary $1/t$-slackness''
 - you won't be able to find terminology in any literature

 	</li>